zchee/golang-wiki/golang-tools.md

 ### Catch-up calls

-We currently (correct as of Nov 2018) hold fortnightly catch-up calls.
+We currently (correct as of Nov 2018) hold monthly catch-up calls.
 These calls are open to everyone.
 For those not able to join, notes and a recording of discussion are made available after each session.

 See the mailing list for announcements of the next call and notes from the previous call.